uvarc/workshop-dsi/am-lab.md

 http://<YOUR-INSTANCE-IP>:8787/
 ```

-24. You can log into your RStudio Server using the username "ubuntu" and the password "rstudio".
+24. You can log into your RStudio Server using the username `ubuntu` and the password `rstudio`.

-### Use SSH to log into your instance
+## Use SSH to log into your instance

 25. Now let's SSH into the instance you created.